al-badarin/BecomePro/README.md

 - **Delete Article**: Authenticated users can delete their articles.
 - **Contact Us**: Contact form for users to send messages.
 - **User Authentication**: Register and login to access more features.

-## Contributing

-We welcome contributions to enhance the BecomePro platform.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-Please make sure to update tests as appropriate.

 <!-- ## Host -->